PhantomDevTeam/PDT-Medical-Simulator/README.md

 # Simple ACE Medical Simulator

+### See license for on that stuff
+  The gist of it is do whatever you want

 ### Patients are spawned and cleared from the laptop in-front of the tent

 There are three difficulties to choose from: easy, medium, and hard - these may need to be tweaked, let me know.